ruben4447/ts-aqaVirtualMachine/README.md

 The official A-Level AQA Assembly Language specification: [https://filestore.aqa.org.uk/resources/computing/AQA-75162-75172-ALI.PDF](https://filestore.aqa.org.uk/resources/computing/AQA-75162-75172-ALI.PDF)

-The instruction set is at `src/ts/instructionSet.ts`.
-It contains each sub-instruction; the property `.mnemonic` is what one would type in the assembly code input.
+The instruction sets are stored in `src/ts/instruction-set/`.
+Each one contains a sub-instruction; the property `.mnemonic` is what one would type in the assembly code input.
 This "parent" mnemonic is mapped to this specific mnemonic via the argument signature (the `.args` property).

 The `Instruction Set` Tab shows this.